Please raise your hand if you’ve ever found yourself in a boring status meeting.

 - One set daily meeting (we call it sync meeting), within 30 minutes of arrival.

-- 15 minutes timeboxed duration.
-15 minutes is usually too long for us (we are a team of three), so we tend to close it sooner.
+- 15 minutes of timeboxed duration.
+15 minutes is usually too long for us (we are a development team of 6).

 - We speak in turns.